 Only when the inspector is satisfied that the food handling operations of the business pose no harm to the food would they issue the Certificate of Acceptability.

-The Main Requirements of Regulations R638 in a Nutshell
+Regulations R638 Requirements in a Nutshell

 Regulations R638 consist of 17 Regulations and 7 Annexures and the main regulatory requirements are: